 You Are Not Alone: Advice, Help and Resources for Suicide Prevention and Mental Health Awareness

-More than 700,000 people die by suicide every year, and many more attempt to take their own lives.
-Suicide is the fourth leading cause of death amongst 15 to 19-year-olds, and the pandemic has only exacerbated mental health conditions — spurring a staggering 25% increase in anxiety and depression, according to a new brief by the World Health Organization.
+The World Health Organization reports that more than 700,000 people die by suicide every year.
+Suicide is the third-leading cause of death amongst 15 to 19-year-olds, and the pandemic has only exacerbated mental health conditions — spurring a staggering 25% increase in anxiety and depression, according to a new brief by the World Health Organization.
 Please know that you are never alone.
-The all-too-frequent deaths by suicide of public figures like Stanford soccer team captain Katie Meyer, as well as members of our communities across the U.S., mean most Americans have been impacted in some way by suicide.
-This ongoing upswing serves as a tragic, crucial reminder that we need to keep talking about about suicide prevention and awareness.
+The all-too-frequent deaths by suicide of public figures like PGA golfer Grayson Murray, as well as members of our communities across the U.S., mean most Americans have been impacted in some way by suicide.
+This ongoing upswing serves as a tragic, crucial reminder that we need to keep talking about suicide prevention and awareness.

 Tools for Coping